WSShawn/GAN/README.md

 ### Results

-Let us look at some of the obtained images after 20 epochs :
+Let us look at some of the obtained images after 3 epochs :

-#Extension : application on the MNIST Dataset
+# Extension : application on the MNIST Dataset

 In order to see the behavior of our Discriminator and Generator, we can apply them to the MNIST dataset.
-A few differences are present at the level of hyperparameters
+A few differences are present at the level of hyperparameters.
+MNIST images are only black and white, meaning they have only 1 channel instead of 3.
+The image size is 32 instead of 64 here.
+The networks are trained in the same manner as before.

 # Extension : WGAN- Wasserstein Generative Adversarial Networks